-The lacework is manufactured by a local Sydney based foundry who have specialised in supplying this product for many years; and with whom we have a close work association.
+The lacework is manufactured by a Sydney based foundry who have specialised in manufacturing this product for many years and with whom we have a close work association.

-The non-ferrous reproduction metalwork is virtually indistinguishable from the original cast iron itself; as the moulds used in its manufacture have been taken off actual cast iron samples.
-As such, the sand cast lace provides excellent authenticity; and this is especially so when compared with a thin die cast product.
+The non-ferrous reproduction metalwork is virtually visually indistinguishable from the original cast iron itself, as the moulds used in its manufacture have been taken from actual original cast iron elements.
+As such, the sand cast “lace” provides excellent authenticity; and this is especially apparent when compared with a thin, cheap looking, less authentic, die cast product.

-In certain circumstances, lacework can also be duplicated by casting from another balustrade panel or frieze sample (if obtainable).
-This may be beneficial in situations where a particular pattern is perhaps uncommon, unique or unavailable, or to complete a damaged or missing section or row of lace.
+In certain circumstances, lacework may also be duplicated by casting from another balustrade panel or frieze sample (if obtainable).
+This may be beneficial in situations where a particular pattern is perhaps uncommon, unique, unavailable etc, or is required to complete a damaged or missing section or entire row of existing lace.

-The ornate “lace” is supplied in a highly durable, cost effective powder coated paint finish; which is available in a wide array of colours and varying sheen finishes.
-This process eliminates the costs associated with on-site in situ priming and painting; is very consistent in uniformity of coverage, and also minimises installation and overall project completion time.
+The ornate “lace” is supplied in a highly durable, cost effective, powder coated paint finish; which is available in a wide array of colours and several sheen finishes.
+The powdercoating process eliminates the costs associated with on-site, in situ priming and painting; is very consistent in uniformity of coverage, and also minimises installation and overall project completion time.
 In addition, if need be, the lacework can also be supplied in a non powder coat finish (or “wet spray”) in virtually any colour.

-It is also particularly important to note that all balustrades are designed to comply with the current Building Code of Australia requirement of a legal minimum height of 1 metre.
+It is also particularly important to note that all balustrades are specifically designed to comply with the current Building Code of Australia requirement of a legal minimum height of not less than 1 metre.